tendermint/tendermint/docs/rfc/rfc-025-support-app-side-mempool.md

 * gossiping.
 This does mean that, if the application wants to save transactions it
 * needs to hand them all back to Tendermint when it starts back up again.
 Again,
 * light weight in memory only data structure.

+### Removing transactions after block execution

+* At the moment this is handled by the Update call in Finalize block.
+* State evolution + arbitrary Tx inclusion in block means that the transactions
+* contained in the block may not match what's in the gossip list very closely.
+* The application needs to consistently update the contents of the gossip list
+* after block execution to ensure transactions that are no longer relevant are removed.

 > This section contains the core of the discussion.
 >